The dark sector of the Universe as a scalar field in Horndeski Gravity: Numerical and statistical analysis

 \subsection{Case II: Scalar field as dark energy}

 In this case, we consider the scalar field $\phi$ playing the role of dark energy.
 Now, we have that $\Omega_{m}$ represents the contribution of dark matter and baryonic matter, while $\Omega_{\phi}$ corresponds to the amount of dark energy.
 The procedure is similar to that carried out for Case I, with one less free parameter.
-We assume the following initial conditions $\phi'(z=0) =0.5\times 10^{-6}\, M^{2}_{\mathrm{Pl}}$, $V_0=10 \times 10^{-124}\, M_{\mathrm{Pl}}^{4}$ and $\lambda = 0.5$.
-For this analysis, we have the addition of statistics using the individual BAO data, shown in Tables \ref{tabbf2} and \ref{tabvb}
+For Case II, we adopt the values of the potential parameters $V_0=10 \times 10^{-124}\, M_{\mathrm{Pl}}^{4}$ and $\lambda = 0.5$, using the initial condition $\phi'(z=0) =0.5\times 10^{-6}\, M_{\mathrm{Pl}}$.
+For this analysis, we have added statistics using the individual BAO data, shown in Tables \ref{tabbf2} and \ref{tabvb}

-We perform the same individual analysis for the parameter $H(z)$, where we obtain the best fit $H_{0} = 70.8 \pm 0.8~(\mathrm{km/s/Mpc})$ within the confidence level of $68\%$, with points of $H(z)$ from the combined CC$+$BAO$+$SH$0$ES measurements, which is in tension with R21 at $1.7\sigma$, is particularly interesting since it is much smaller than the tension existing between R22 and P20 of $5\sigma$, in addition to several other dark energy models, which provides considerable relief in the Hubble tension with the model based on Horndeski gravity.
+We perform the same individual analysis for the parameter $H(z)$, where we obtain the best fit $H_{0} = 70.8 \pm 0.8~(\mathrm{km/s/Mpc})$ within the confidence level of $68\%$, with points of $H(z)$ from the combined CC$+$BAO$+$SH$0$ES measurements, which is in tension with R22 at $1.7\sigma$, is particularly interesting since it is much smaller than the tension existing between R22 and P20 of $5\sigma$, in addition to several other dark energy models, which provides considerable relief in the Hubble tension with the model based on Horndeski gravity.
 Regarding the average values presented in Table \ref{tabvb}, all remain close to this restriction.

 Thus, in Fig. \ref{PLOH0} we present the graphs of $H(z)$ and its normalization $H(z)/(1+z)$ with their respective confidence bands.
 In Fig. \ref{gju}, the results of the analysis as posterior probability distribution of the parameters $\alpha$ and $\eta$ of the model, in addition to the other cosmological quantities, together with their respective contour plots with confidence regions 1$\sigma$ and 2$\sigma$ of the MCMC sampling.
 For this case, we analyzed the individual data set of BAO and CC, and finally the combination of the data CC$+$BAO$+$SH$0$ES.